wolfgangr/chargery2PERL/README.md

 * OK - pull render into project tree
 * include status page and status API for BMS feed to infini
 * fix current shunt issue
-* switch from cron watchdog to systemd
+* OK - switch from cron watchdog to systemd
 * production test